Forums of Resolution and Procedures

 Pre-Hearing Submissions

-Community Standards reserves the right to verify the accuracy and authenticity of germane information shared prior to and during the hearing process, including witnesses, authors of letters or documentation submitted, and inspect documents in an effort to corroborate the account provided by the student.
-The Director, in consultation with the Chair, will establish a reasonable deadline for these submissions, typically no longer than five (5) business days.
+The Director reserves the right to verify the accuracy and authenticity of germane information prior to and during the hearing process, including witnesses, authors of letters or documentation submitted, and inspect documents in an effort to corroborate the account provided by the student.
+The Director, will establish a reasonable deadline for these submissions, typically no longer than five (5) business days.

 Formal rules of evidence do not apply, and the Chair shall make all determinations regarding the admissibility, probative value, prejudicial effect, repetitiveness, redundancy, relevancy, etc., of evidence presented.
 Evidence that was excluded or redacted from the record as impermissible will not be admissible at the hearing.
 Hearsay is admissible if the Chair finds that it is generally reliable, but any party may present reasons that admitted hearsay evidence is or is not sufficiently reliable to be the basis for a finding of responsibility.